Genius/perspectives/README.md

 template.

-Since the Mustache template never communicates directly with the perspective, when a client makes a request to our site, we can build the hash of properties with a perspective, and then either render it on the server in the case that the client is a web crawler or a user visiting the page for the first time, OR, in the case that the client already has a browser instance loaded up, we can simply return the JSON hash to the client and let them render or update the page however they want.
+Since the Mustache template never communicates directly with the perspective, when a client makes a request to our site, we can build the hash of outputs with a perspective, and then either render it on the server in the case that the client is a web crawler or a user visiting the page for the first time, OR, in the case that the client already has a browser instance loaded up, we can simply return the JSON hash to the client and let them render or update the page however they want.